babynus/projeqtor/projeqtor/docs/user/Gantt.rst

 On resource planning, group periodic meetings is under its parent

+Ability to display assigned activities with zero load

 .. rubric:: Gantt bars

 * For activities, the Gantt bar is split in two: